aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### MetricsChannelTimeout
-Timeout writing to internal metrics processor buffer in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the internal metrics processor buffer.
+The default value is 5000 milliseconds (5 seconds).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on metrics channels and have limited available memory.
+This setting helps ensure reliable metrics processing while preventing indefinite blocking

 **Type**: Int

 Default is 5000

-Increment when getting timeouts on metrics channels and available memory is limited

 ---
 ### ScheduleReaderResultsChannelSize
-Internal buffer size for reading from sources
+Specifies the size of the internal buffer used for storing data read from sources.
+The default value is 5000 items.
+You can increase this value if you experience timeouts on **ScheduleReader:writerInputChannel**.
+Conversely, you can decrease it to reduce memory consumption by the reader component.
+This setting helps balance read performance with memory utilization.

 **Type**: Int